Alain Blondel (art dealer)

-Alain Blondel (born 1939) is a French art dealer specialising in Art Deco and contemporary art.
+Alain Blondel (1939 – 12 June 2026) was a French art dealer specialising in Art Deco and contemporary art.

-Biography
+Life and career

+Alain Blondel was born in 1939.
 In 1959 Blondel began studying architecture at the École des Beaux-Arts in Paris, which led him to discover the forgotten work of the Parisian Art Nouveau architect Hector Guimard.
 In 1964, he co-directed a short film about this architect, Hectorologie, which won the Golden Lion at the 1965 Venice Film Festival in the category of art documentaries.

 Luxembourg Gallery

 In 1967, with his sister Françoise, her friend and future hused in paintings, artists' rugs and furniture from the period 1900–1925.
-IIn 1968, the gallery moved to Rue de Tournon in a shared room with Alain Lesieutre, taking the name galerie du Luxembourg [Luxembourg Gallery] because of its proximity to the Senate, then moved in 1970 or 1971 to 98, Rue Saint-Denis, in a former banana ripening shed.
+In 1968, the gallery moved to Rue de Tournon in a shared room with Alain Lesieutre, taking the name galerie du Luxembourg [Luxembourg Gallery] because of its proximity to the Senate, then moved in 1970 or 1971 to 98, Rue Saint-Denis, in a former banana ripening shed.
 Continuing to explore the then-disdained artistic movements of Art Nouveau and Art Deco, he made contact with the best surviving representatives of these movements.
 The gallery produced numerous retrospectives of painters and decorators from the 1920s and 1930s, which would constitute numerous discoveries: Tamara de Lempicka in 1972, Burne-Jones and the influence of the Pre-Raphaelites in 1972, Bernard Boutet de Monvel, the sculptor Rupert Carabin in 1974, the lacquerer Jean Dunand in 1975, neoclassical painters of the 1930s, in 1976.
 Some of these works have enriched prestigious collections, such as those of the Musée d’Orsay and the Metropolitan Museum of Art.
 In 1970, he participated in the development of the first Guimard retrospective at the Museum of Modern Art, which then exhibited at the Museum of Decorative Arts in Paris.